Asghar Khan: Royal Indian Air Force and World War II service

-After the outbreak of World War II, the Royal Indian Air Force began inducting personnel again.
-In pursuit of his dream, Khan was seconded to the air force on 22 December 1940.
+After the outbreak of World War II, the Royal Indian Air Force began inducting personnel again and in pursuit of his dream, Khan was seconded to the air force on 22 December 1940.
 He began his training at the Initial Training Wing at Walton in Lahore, then trained at the No. 1 EFTS, Begumpet for a three month course on the Tiger Moth, mastering the aircraft and then the Hawker Audax in Ambala.

 In December 1941, Khan transferred to No. 3 Sqn stationed in Peshawar and became a pilot on Wapiti and Hawker Hart aircraft.
-Afterwards, the squadron moved to Kohat.
+The squadron later moved to Kohat.